jasccyang/ProsperLoanAnalysis/README.md

 In my analysis, I’ve only explored a small set of features from this dataset.
 There’s much more to analyze with this dataset.
 A future work would be to explore Prosper’s own ratings of borrowers.
 In the multi-variant section, I explored the prosper score feature.
 We saw borrowers with credit scores below 600 was not given a Prosper rating.
 I’m curious to see what other methodologies Prosper uses to determine a borrower’s APR.

 ## Files
-PorsperLoanAnalysis.html: html output of ProsperLoanAnalysis.rmd
+PorsperLoanAnalysis.html: html output of ProsperLoanAnalysis.rmd <br>
-ProsperLoanAnalysis.rmd: R Studio analysis of the data prosperLoanData.csv: loan data from Prosper
+ProsperLoanAnalysis.rmd: R Studio analysis of the data <br>
+prosperLoanData.csv: loan data from Prosper